cookpad/griffin/README.md

   c.services GreeterServer.new

-  c.worker 2 # A number of worker process
+  c.workers 2 # A number of worker process
 end

 Griffin::Server.run